 The Department of Orthopaedic Surgery at the Indiana University School of Medicine is seeking an outstanding candidate for a research focused, tenure-track faculty position.
 Applicants should have evidence of excellent research training, including high impact publications.
 Successful candidates will have either current or potential extramural funding.
-While all appropriate areas of research within the field of orthopaedics will be considered, expertise in muscle/bone injuries, infection, and precision medicine are of particular interest.
+While all appropriate areas of research within the field of orthopaedics will be considered, expertise in muscle/bone injuries, infection, musculoskeletal oncology, and precision medicine/systems biology are of particular interest.

 Indiana University is an equal opportunity employer committed to building a building a diverse learning environment and on supporting the professional development of underrepresented populations, people of all genders, and people with disabilities.